United States

 DC in Bloom: Best Places to See Spring Flowers in Washington

-There’s something about the season of renewal – springtime is my favorite!
-After months of early sunsets and cold weather, it’s so exciting to see signs of the warmer weather ahead.
-Every year I look forward to peeping cherry blossoms and flowers in the city!
+There’s something about the season of renewal – springtime is my favorite! Β After months of early sunsets and cold weather, it’s so exciting to see signs of the warmer weather ahead. Β Every year I look forward to peeping cherry blossoms and flowers in the city! Β This post contains affiliate links.
+I may earn a commission at no extra cost to you.
 Below are my recommendations for best spring flower highlights in Washington, DC.
 If planning a visit, check out my recommended local hotel pick.
 Magnolias Bloom Timing: Mid-March Enid A. Haupt Garden Closest metro stop: Smithsonian I might love tulip magnolias even more than cherry blossoms!
-Enid A. Haupt Garden behind the Smithsonian castle is a beautiful place to enjoy these stunning trees.
-The timing…
+Enid A. Haupt…

 -